selivan/elastalert-docker/README.md

 ## Docker Hub and staleness

 The pre-built image is available at DockerHub: [selivan/elastalert-docker](https://hub.docker.com/r/selivan/elastalert-docker).
-It is going to become stale over time, so it is easier for you to build a fresh image localy.
+It is going to become stale over time, so it is easier for you to build a fresh image locally.

 ## Building localy